-a.
+b.
 Formal Resolution Procedure

-Under the formal resolution procedure for the Other Sexual/Gender Misconduct Grievance Process, a formal complaint of sexual/gender misconduct will be investigated by the Title IX Coordinator or another trained investigator.
-The investigation shall commence within 10 business days of receiving the formal complaint and be completed within 60 calendar days, absent of any extenuating circumstances.
+Under the formal resolution procedure for the Other Sexual/Gender Misconduct Grievance Process, a formal complaint of sexual/gender misconduct will be investigated by a trained investigator.
+The investigation shall commence within fourteen (14) calendar days of receiving the formal complaint and be completed within sixty (60) calendar days, absent any extenuating circumstances.

-Advisor:

-The complainant and the respondent may be accompanied during the course of the investigation by an advisor of their choice.
+Advisor: The complainant and the respondent may be accompanied during the course of the investigation by an advisor of their choice.
 Advisors are restricted from speaking during the investigation; their role is purely supportive and advisory.

-Evidence:

-The investigation may include interviews of the parties involved, including witnesses, and the gathering of other relevant information.
+Evidence: The investigation may include interviews of the parties involved, including witnesses, and the gathering of other relevant information.
 Separate interviews will occur with the complainant and respondent.
 Parties to the complaint may present witnesses and other evidence.
 Each party will be given the opportunity to submit written, relevant questions that a party wants asked of the other party or witness.
 The Title IX Coordinator will provide each party with the answers to the questions, and allow for additional, limited follow-up questions from each party.

-Supportive Measures:

-At any time during the investigation, the Title IX Coordinator or investigator may recommend that additional supportive measures, including interim protective measures, be provided for the parties or witnesses.
+Supportive Measures: At any time during the investigation, the Title IX Coordinator or investigator may recommend that additional supportive measures, including interim protective measures, be provided for the parties or witnesses.
+See Section 7(A).

-Report of Findings:

-At the conclusion of the investigation a full report of findings and a summary of the relevant exculpatory and inculpatory evidence, as well as a recommendation for disposition for each alleged policy violation, shall be rendered to the Vice Dean for final decision and action.
+Report of Findings: At the conclusion of the investigation a full report of findings and a summary of the relevant exculpatory and inculpatory evidence, as well as a recommendation for disposition for each alleged policy violation, shall be rendered to the Vice Dean for the appropriate GCSOM school for final decision and action.
 If the respondent is an employee, the Vice Dean will consult with Geisinger Human Resources before issuing a determination and recommendation for sanctions.
 The final decision shall be based on the preponderance of evidence standard which means the decision-maker must determine whether there is evidence to indicate a policy violation is "more likely than not" or more than 50% likely.

-Notice of Findings:

-The parties involved will be given simultaneous notice, in writing, of the conclusion of the investigation and any next steps, including the availability of appeal.
+Notice of Findings: The Title IX Coordinator will give the parties involved simultaneous notice, in writing via email or postal mail, of the conclusion of the investigation and any next steps, including the availability of appeal.
 See Section 10.
 The notice will set forth the decision-maker's findings of responsibility regarding the allegations and any sanctions or remedies that may be appropriate.
+See Section 9.

-9. Remedies and Disciplinary Sanctions
+7. Remedies and Disciplinary Sanctions